On this page:

 - In the 2017 US News & World Report rankings of graduate programs, the Department of History’s graduate program was chosen as 23rd among programs nationwide.

-The Department of History offers a major in history and an interdisciplinary major in history and philosophy of science, as well as thematic minors in general history; history of race, gender, and power; history of empire and colonialism; history of religion and society; and history of war and society.
-It also offers—in cooperation with other units—minors in diversity, labor studies, classics and ancient history, history of science, and medical history and ethics.
+The Department of History offers a major in history and an interdisciplinary major in history and philosophy of science, as well as thematic majors and minors in general history; history of race, gender, and power; history of empire and colonialism; history of religion and society; and history of war and society.
+It also offers — in cooperation with other units — minors in diversity, labor studies, classics and ancient history, Hellenic studies, Jewish studies, Asian studies, history of science, and medical history and ethics.
 History also offers a track for both College and departmental honors.

 History majors are required to take at least two small, research-oriented courses: a methodology course during the junior year and a capstone seminar during the senior year.
 Additionally, undergraduates may pursue research opportunities through independent studies or internships, or in a two-quarter honors seminar; some receive funding for research projects from the department.